Asset State

 Update the availability or status of assets.
 Asset state helps asset managers track and manage the life cycle of assets.
 Role Required: SDAdmin, SDSiteAdmin, Technicians with Add/Edit Assets permissions.
 In the Assets tab, select your preferred asset ...

-• Add Asset Components
+• Asset Components

 • Edit/Delete Asset Components